 One of my more embarrassing confessions is that when I first started Net Objectives, in my seminars, I always talked about the work required from basically after requirements were stated until after code was written and tested.
 This was an incredibly myopic point of view.
 However, this is where I lived (as a developer) so this was my world.
 Clearly, at the time anyway, the developer was the most important person, the development team was the center of the software development universe.
 It was therefore normal to think that any Agile initiative had to start with the developer team.

 Over time, however, I have realized that most of the problems in software development occur before the development team is involved.
-These include deciding which features to build, the lack of selecting minimal business increments (often called Minimal Marketable Features, MMFs) to build and deliver, poor prioritization and a lack of attending to lean-flow.
+These include deciding which features to build, the lack of selecting minimum business increments (often called Minimum Marketable Features, MMFs) to build and deliver, poor prioritization and a lack of attending to lean-flow.
 I see now that my myopia on the developer team led me think that a team-focused development framework/process was the correct one to begin Agile endeavors with.

 For a blog on where you should start, see Scrum / Kanban Series: Where to Start.
 You might also look at How Successful Pilots Actually Often Hurt an Organization.